4G0R4/cc-sat/README.md

 - Some orders may be outdated - always verify before trading
 - Remove your orders when completed (click × button)

-## 📱 Mobile Responsive
-The order book is fully responsive and works on:
-- Desktop browsers
-- Tablets
-- Mobile phones

-## 🎨 Customization

-### Create Your Own Private Order Book
-1. Fork this repository
-2. Create a new GitHub Gist with empty order structure
-3. Update the `gistId` in the HTML file
-4. Deploy to GitHub Pages or any static host

-### Styling
-The CSS is inline and easily customizable:
-- Dark theme matching Stacker.News
-- Yellow (#fada5e) accent color
-- Google Sans font
-- Responsive grid layout

 ## 📜 License

 🄯 Copyleft - This project is open source and free to use, modify, and distribute.